goopypanther/hackerboat/doc/systems/HackerboatBeagleboneStateDescription.md

 **System**          | **State**
 --------------------|----------
 Group				| Safe
-Indicator Lights    | Solid Red
+Indicator Lights    | Flashing Red

 This is the state the Beaglebone enters if it fails self-test or loses either GPS or contact with the Arduino.